cu-pscr/CASTLE_LIBRARY/README.md

-# castle
+# CASTLE_LIBRARY

-CASTLE Android library
+Look at the README.pdf file which has all the setup and library description.